KDE/documentation-docs-kdenlive-org/effects_and_filters/lists/video_effects_list.rst

    * - :doc:`/effects_and_filters/video_effects/vr360_and_3d/vr360_equi2rect`
      - |appimage|
      - VR360 and 3D
-     - converts an equirectangular frame (panoramic) to a rectilinear frame (what you’re used to seeing).
+     - Converts an equirectangular frame (panoramic) to a rectilinear frame (what you’re used to seeing).
 Can be used to preview what will be shown in a 360 video viewer.
 Delayed frame blitting mapping on a time bitmap (|frei0r.bigsh0t_eq_to_rect|)
    * - :doc:`/effects_and_filters/video_effects/vr360_and_3d/vr360_rect2equi`
      - |appimage|
      - VR360 and 3D